Best Time to Sell a House in the Portland Market – 2017 Edition

 Summary

 We help Portlanders sell every month of the year – and we’d love to help you!
-We charge less than most, 4.25% max. and pay more to market our homes so they sell faster and for more money.
+We charge less than most, 1.7% and pay more to market our homes so they sell faster and for more money.
 No matter what time of year it is, we know what to do.
 We also know when to recommend – based on your goals – that you wait to pull the trigger.

 Let's Connect